-IKON Graphics and Printing: 334/670-3225
+RICOH Graphics and Printing: 334/670-3225

-Ikon Graphics and Printing is located on the first floor of the Trojan Center.
+RICOH Graphics and Printing is located on the first floor of the Trojan Center.
 The hours of operation are 8:00 a.m. to 5:00p.m.
 Monday through Friday.
-They offer services such as graphic design services, fax service, creative services, copying, collating and binding and online submissions.
+They offer services such as faxing, coping, collating and binding, creative services, graphic design services, and online submissions.